 For jobs that include spot colors, set Spot Color Matching to On unless you are printing press simulations.
-In that case, set Spot Color Matching to Off and choose the appropriate CMYK Simulation setting (see page 1-9).
+In that case, set Spot Color Matching to Off and choose the appropriate CMYK Simulation setting (see page 1-12).

-For PDF jobs that include spot colors and if spot colors are not included in the built-in table, setting Spot Color Matching to On retains the spot color originally specified.
-The E-820 makes reference to the built-in table to generate the closest CMYK matches of the original spot color.
+For PDF jobs that include spot colors and where the spot colors are not included in the built-in table, setting Spot Color Matching to On retains the spot color originally specified.
+The E-750 references the built-in table to generate the closest CMYK matches of the original spot color.

-NOTE: You can use the Spot Color Matching option only when printing composites, not when printing separations.
+NOTE: Use the Spot Color Matching option only when printing composites, not when printing separations.